Revised September 5, 2017

 Section 2.
 Quorum.
 Fifty-one percent (51%) of the Board of Directors’ positions (not people) shall constitute a quorum at any Board meeting.
 Each Board position gets one (1) vote.

 Section 3.
 Term of Office.
-The Board of Directors shall take office immediately following their election.
-Officers shall serve for one year, commencing with their installation no later than the February General Meeting.
-No Officer shall serve in the same position more than two consecutive terms without the approval of the Board of Directors.
+The Board of Directors shall take office effective February 1.
+Officers shall serve for one year however no Officer shall serve in the same position more than two consecutive terms without the approval of the Board of Directors.

 Section 4.
 Duties.
 The Board of Directors shall supervise all activities of the Newcomers Club and define the Activity Groups to be affiliated with the Club.